yangggzhang/Heterogeneous-Multi-Robot-Adaptive-Sampling/README.md

 ## Installation ##
 First install **Full-Desktop** ROS Melodic by the [instructions](http://wiki.ros.org/melodic/Installation/Ubuntu). <br />
 To install all additional ROS packages, dependencies and python packages.
-Please run the following command in terminal first.
+Please run the setup script.
 ```bat
 ./setup.sh
 ```
 ## Build the package ##
+The project depends on multi ROS pacakgaes for robot simulation/deployment, it may take up to 5 minutes to build ths project.
 ```
 catkin build
 ```